 On DS9, Dax, Li and O’Brien have delayed a Kressari freighter as long as possible, and set in motion a plan to rat them out, thanks to Odo’s talents.

 Sisko visits the monastery to check in with Kira, who says she can’t meditate, but still feels isolated from the coup that’s rising around her.
 Immediately after Sisko leaves, bad guys abduct Kira, and take her to an underground bunker, where she finds a familiar face.
 “I am The Circle,” gloats Minister Jaro (some dozen years before, in a galaxy far, far away, another two-faced insurrectionist would deliver a similar line).

 Quark supplies Sisko with the location of The Circle’s base, and Li talks his way into joining the rescue party.

 Much pew is pewed, and Kira is soon back on the station.
 Odo has produced evidence Sisko believes will end Jaro’s influence on Bajor, but the rebels have taken down the communications link, and there’s no way to contact the ministers.

 On Bajor, we see Jaro promising to name Winn as the next Kai, as the two look out a window and scheme to rule the planet.
-If this were a musical, here’s where they’d sing a showstopping evil duet that’s a minor key variation on Kira and Bariel’s love them (and which features an extended tango sequence).
+If this were a musical, here’s where they’d sing a showstopping evil duet that’s a minor key variation on Kira and Bariel’s love theme (and which features an extended four-way tango sequence).